Public Profile Matters: A Scalable Integrated Approach to Recommend Citations in the Wild: Comparison with Massive-Scale Rerankers

 \section{Comparison with Massive-Scale Rerankers}

-We conduct an experiment to answer a critical question: Can a compact, purpose-built reranker like DAVINCI outperform general-purpose reranking models with orders of magnitude more parameters?
-We evaluate against the current state-of-the-art reranking models, including the latest Qwen3-Reranker-8B \cite{qwen3embedding} and bge-reranker-v2-minicpm-40 having 2.72B parameters \citep{chen-etal-2024-m3, li2023making}.
-In contrast, our DAVINCI model is exceptionally lightweight, comprising only 110M parameters.
+We conduct an experiment to answer a critical question: Can a compact, purpose-built reranker like DAVINCI outperform general-purpose reranking models with orders of magnitude more parameters that rely primarily on scale and broad pretraining?
+We evaluate against the current state-of-the-art reranking models, including the latest Qwen3-Reranker-8B \cite{qwen3embedding} and bge-reranker-v2-minicpm-40 having $2.72$B parameters \cite{chen-etal-2024-m3, li2023making}.
+In contrast, our DAVINCI model is exceptionally lightweight, comprising only $110$M parameters.
 To ensure a fair comparison, we standardise the retrieval stage for all models: each reranker is provided with the exact same list of candidate documents retrieved by our Profiler module, and we evaluate the performance on same test sets used for DAVINCI.
-Due to the immense size of these rerankers and their general-purpose pre-training, we employ instruction-aware prompting to adapt them to our specific task and datasets, as detailed in the appendix (\ref{append_massive}).
-Despite being up to {\it 70x} smaller than the latest SOTA reranker, our specialised model markedly outperforms general-purpose models on all datasets, demonstrating the merit of task-specific design over raw parameter scale in an era of massive models.
+Due to the immense size of these rerankers and their general-purpose pre-training, we employ instruction-aware prompting to adapt them to our specific task and datasets.
+Despite being up to {\it 70x} smaller than the latest SOTA reranker, our specialised model markedly outperforms general-purpose models on all datasets, demonstrating the merit of task-specific design over raw parameter scale in an era of massive models, as shown in Table \ref{tab:opensource-rerankers}.
+Our findings demonstrate that performance gains arise from two complementary factors: (i) Task-specific architectural inductive bias, and (ii) Supervised adaptation to the citation recommendation objective.